mrlt8/docker-wyze-bridge/README.md

 Should work on most x64 systems as well as on some arm-based systems like the Raspberry Pi.

-The container can be run on its own, in [Portainer](https://github.com/mrlt8/docker-wyze-bridge/wiki/Portainer), [Unraid](https://github.com/mrlt8/docker-wyze-bridge/issues/236), or as a [Home Assistant Add-on](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant).
+The container can be run on its own, in [Portainer](https://github.com/mrlt8/docker-wyze-bridge/wiki/Portainer), [Unraid](https://github.com/mrlt8/docker-wyze-bridge/issues/236), as a [Home Assistant Add-on](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant), locally or remotely in the cloud.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fmrlt8%2Fdocker-wyze-bridge)